I. The Demand for Money

 c.
 Selling bonds contracts the economy.

-high pushing price up and your will receive more than $10,000.
+high pushing price up and you will receive

-d) You can hold for twenty years and get par and get the money some where else.
+d) You can hold for 20 years and get par.

 f.
 It is the most powerful of the four tools.

 g.
 Historical Note on lender of last resort type actions before there was

 bank began in response to the Panic of 1837 (U.S. first great